LongBu/AWS-MLS-C01-Study-Guide/README.md

       * Our old friend standard deviation provides a principled way to classify outliers.
       * Find data points more than some multiple of a standard deviation in your training data.
       * What multiple?
 Use common sense.
-      * Remember AWS's Random Cut Forest algorithm creeps into many of its services - it is made for outlier detection
-        * Found within QuickSight, Kinesis Analytics, SageMaker, and more
+      * Remember AWS's Random Cut Forest algorithm creeps into many of its services - it is made for outlier detection, eg: QuickSight, Kinesis Analytics, SageMaker, and more

     * Binning
       * Bucket observations together based on ranges of values.